-Immediately mop up any spillages should they occur and never walk around in socks stockings or slippers.
-Wear low heeled shoes with a good grip and always avoid climbing and stretching which can seriously challenge anything but perfect balance.
-Ask for help to do things which are difficult and at all risky.
+Immediately mop up any spillages should they occur, and never walk around in socks, stockings, or slippers.
+Wear low-heeled shoes with a good grip, and avoid climbing and stretching, which can seriously challenge your balance.
+Ask for help to do things that are difficult or at all risky.

-Ensure that you have a good foot care so that your nails are proper properly trimmed and no corns calluses or hard skin can cause pain or limping.
-Very importantly make sure that any medicines you are taking are assessed at least once every year.
-Many tablets for blood pressure or heart conditions, for example, can cause side-effects such as dizziness or fainting, particularly on rising from a chair or getting out of the bath.
+Ensure that you have good foot care so that your nails are properly trimmed and no corns, calluses, or hard skin can cause pain or a limp.
+Very importantly, make sure that any medicines you are taking are assessed at least once every year.
+Many tablets for blood pressure or heart conditions, for example, can cause side effects such as dizziness or fainting, particularly on rising from a chair or getting out of the bath.

-3: Make sure you can see
+3. Make sure you can see

-4: Work on your strength and balance
+4. Work on your strength and balance

 It is never too late to improve these things.
-This can be achieved through simple activities such as walking or dancing and if necessary specialist training.
+This can be achieved through simple activities such as walking or dancing and, if necessary, specialist training.
 Many community centres and local gyms offer such training for the elderly.

-This personal alarm system enables someone to stay safe at home and summons help automatically and very quickly in the event of somebody falling.
-The full sensor package senses the fall and automatically alerts a professionally-run Telecare 24 call centre enabling any previously nominated family member, neighbour, carer or helper to be notified.
+This personal alarm system enables someone to stay safe at home and summons help automatically and very quickly in the event of someone falling.
+The fall sensor package senses the fall and automatically alerts a professionally run Telecare 24 call centre, enabling any previously nominated family member, neighbour, caregiver, or helper to be notified.

-It merely involves wearing a water-resistant wireless pendant around the neck or a bracelet and the system operates 24 hours a day 365 days of the year.
-It’s range is an extensive 100meters allowing someone to use it both in the home or outside in the garden.
+It merely involves wearing a water-resistant wireless pendant around the neck or a bracelet, and the system operates 24 hours a day, 365 days a year.
+Its range is an extensive 100 metres, allowing someone to use it both inside the home and outside in the garden.
 It’s also a fantastic way to prevent falls.

-Reach unit alarm system which thoroughly reassures me that a reliable protection system is in place and I am now advising all my patients to consider one where it is appropriate.
-I am sure the relatives and closer family members of any elderly person would also be very interested in finding out more and I would certainly recommend that they do.
+But it makes me even more grateful for the benefits of the Telecare24 alarm system, which thoroughly reassures me that a reliable protection system is in place, and I am now advising all my patients to consider one where it is appropriate.
+I am sure the relatives and close family members of an elderly person would also be very interested in finding out more, and I would certainly recommend that they do.